Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

-In~\citet{Williamson2020} a forward-looking bandit-based RAR for Phase II cancer trials with normal outcome is proposed and an imputation method to facilitate its implementation when the outcome using the RECIST categories~\citep{Therasse2000, Eisenhauer2009} is undefined, e.g.\ due to death or complete removal of a tumor .
-They suggest \changes{imputing} the incomplete data for these extreme cases with random samples drawn from the tails of the distribution. \changes{They also showed that imputing in this way was better than not imputing in terms of patient benefit and other metrics.} Research for the more complex scenarios, e.g.\ not missing at random, remains unexplored.
-Nevertheless, these complex issues have rarely been considered \changes{for adaptive trials}, except for some simple settings (see e.g.~\citet{Lee2018}). \\[-12pt]
+As for missing data, \thirdround{\citet{Chen2022}} consider the performance of BRAR procedures under the assumption of missing at random (see \citet{Rubin1976}) and with a single imputation for the missing responses.
+They found that \thirdround{these procedures encourage more assignments in the arm with missing data, and that simple mean imputation can largely mitigate this effect}. \citet{Williamson2020} propose an imputation method for \secondround{a bandit-based RAR} when the outcome is undefined.
+Incomplete data for such extreme cases \secondround{is imputed} with random samples drawn from the tails of the distribution. \secondround{Simulations} suggest that imputing in this way is better than \secondround{ignoring missingness} in terms of patient benefit and other metrics.
+More complex scenarios, e.g.\ data not missing at random, remain unexplored, but this is the case \changes{for adaptive trials in general} except for some simple settings (see e.g.~\citet{Lee2018}). \\

 \textit{Delayed responses \changes{and recruitment rate}}